Panoptic-PartFormer: Learning a Unified Model for Panoptic Part Segmentation: Abstract

 \section{Abstract}

 Panoptic Part Segmentation (PPS) aims to unify panoptic segmentation and part segmentation into one task.
 Previous work mainly utilizes separated approaches to handle thing, stuff, and part predictions individually without performing any shared computation and task association.
 In this work, we aim to unify these tasks at the architectural level, designing the first end-to-end unified method named Panoptic-PartFormer.
 In particular, motivated by the recent progress in Vision Transformer, we model things, stuff, and part as object queries and directly learn to optimize the all three predictions as unified mask prediction and classification problem.
 We design a decoupled decoder to generate part feature and thing/stuff feature respectively.
 Then we propose to utilize all the queries and corresponding features to perform reasoning jointly and iteratively.
 The final mask can be obtained via inner product between queries and the corresponding features.
 The extensive ablation studies and analysis prove the effectiveness of our framework.
-Our Panoptic-PartFormer achieves the new state-of-the-art results on both Cityscapes PPS and Pascal Context PPS datasets with at least \textit{70\%} GFlops and \textit{50\%} parameters decrease.
-In particular, we get \textbf{3.4\%} relative improvements with ResNet50 backbone and \textbf{10\%} improvements after adopting Swin Transformer on Pascal Context PPS dataset. \textbf{To the best of our knowledge, we are the first to solve the PPS problem via \textit{a unified and end-to-end transformer model}.} Given its effectiveness and conceptual simplicity, we hope our Panoptic-PartFormer can serve as a good baseline and aid future unified research for PPS.
-Our code and models will be available at \url{https://github.com/lxtGH/Panoptic-PartFormer}.
+Our Panoptic-PartFormer achieves the new state-of-the-art results on both Cityscapes PPS and Pascal Context PPS datasets with around 70\% GFlops and 50\% parameters decrease.
+Given its effectiveness and conceptual simplicity, we hope the Panoptic-PartFormer can serve as a strong baseline and aid future research in PPS.
+Our code and models will be available at \url{https://github.com/lxtGH/Panoptic-PartFormer}. \keywords{Panoptic Part Segmentation, Scene Understanding, Vision Transformer}